Mike-Honey/hackathons/CSDC/README.md

 **Approach:**

-As the dataset is vast and complex, the aim of this solution is to empower those with public health expertise to easily explore and analyse interactively.
+As the dataset is vast and complex, the aim of the **CSDC Global Explorer** solution is to empower those with public health expertise to easily explore and analyse interactively.
 Power BI is an interactive tool, so an untrained user can use the report pages to explore almost any aspect of the dataset, using just a web browser, with response times in seconds.

 In data science terms, this might be called an "Exploratory Data Analysis" (EDA), but this solution offers a far broader scope than could ever be achieved with a custom-coded EDA.